 - Habitat – Grows on standing and fallen beech trees – often lightening damaged.

 Oyster mushrooms are becoming quite familiar to most people as they are easy to cultivate and commonly sold in delicatessens and large supermarkets.
-There are a few subspecies of oyster mushroom, some of which can grow enormous – like the 4kg beauty shown below.
+Rather annoyingly, farmed oyster mushrooms tend to be misleadingly marketed as “wild” mushrooms – read more on this here.
+There are several subspecies of oyster mushroom, some of which can grow enormous – like the 4kg beauty shown below.
 Probably the most beautiful mushroom I have ever seen.

-Thanks to a comment by mushroom enthusiast Geoff Dann (see in comments below) bringing to light some new scientific research, I have now revised my thoughts on the edibility of angel wings: I no longer eat them myself, and wouldn’t recommend anyone else to eat them.
-Despite its long history of having been eaten (I know some people personally who eat them regularly with no ill-effects), there is now clear evidence linking compounds in the mushrooms with potentially catastrophic brain damage:
+Despite its long history of having been eaten (especially in Japan, though I know some people in the UK who eat them regularly with no ill-effects), there is now clear evidence linking compounds in angel wings with potentially catastrophic brain damage:

 “It contains a precursor to an amino acid that does not occur naturally in human bodies.
 When people with poor kidney function consume this precursor, and it reaches the brain, the amino acid will form, and this can cause severe brain damage, leading to death.”

-There should be some questions about the usefulness of force-feeding rats 100’s of times their own body weight of anything, then drawing parallels with sporadic and limited human consumption, but it would be foolish to ignore the advice.
+There should be some questions about the usefulness of force-feeding rats 100’s of times their own body weight of anything, then drawing parallels with sporadic and limited human consumption, but it would be foolish to ignore the advice, and i’m grateful to mushroom enthusiast Geoff Dann for sharing this piece of research.
 This opens up a whole world of discussion on “edibility”.
 It isn’t as black and white as people like to think.
 There are many variables, including dosage, accumulation, our own biochemical predisposition (presumably those that eat angel wings with impunity are lucky enough to have good kidney function), as well as the age and condition of the plant or mushroom in question.
 You can read more about this in this blog: